LIFTProv - The handling of Jewish emigrants' resettlement goods in Hamburg after 1939: Participants, networks and ways of utilization

 Team

-Dr. Jacqueline Malchow (research assistant), j.malchow@dsm.museum
+Dr. Jacqueline Malchow (team leader), j.malchow@dsm.museum

 LostLift Database